-There are 20 tutorial sessions of 3 hours each.
+There are 15 tutorial sessions of 3 hours each.
 The tutorial sessions alternate with laboratory work.
-The problems for a tutorial will be available to the students on the Monday just prior to the tutorial session.
-Some of the problems will be given as homework during a lecture and the solutions to those problems will be given during the next lecture.
-Final answers to the rest of the tutorial problems and the answers to the previous tutorial test will be available to students at the beginning of a tutorial session.
+The problems for a tutorial will be available to the students on the Monday prior to the tutorial session.
 During the first two hours of the tutorial students will have the opportunity to ask questions.
 During the last hour a tutorial test will be written.
-These tests will include questions, a problem similar to one of the problems in the present tutorial as well as a question in which relevant concepts of the present tutorial need to be applied in a different way than in any of the tutorial problems.
+These tests will include a problem similar to one of the problems in the present tutorial as well as a questions in which relevant concepts of the present tutorial need to be applied in a different way than in any of the tutorial problems.
 The marks for these tests will contribute to the final mark for the course.
+Final solutions to the tutorial test will be given during the subsequent lecture period..
+No written solutions will be provided.